-2.1.8 Roofs
+2.1.7 Roofs

-Roofs should reinforce the building's composition, its shape, form, massing, facades and the exterior spaces it makes.
+Roofs should reinforce the building's composition, its shape, form, massing, façades and the exterior spaces it makes.

-- Roofs may be flat provided that feature elements of the building are articulated by change in height of the parapet or incorporate vertical elements that engage or extend above the roofline. - Rooflines should modulate or vary to prevent larger expanses of uninterrupted roofs.
+• Roofs may be flat provided that feature elements of the building are articulated by change in height of the parapet or incorporate vertical elements that engage or extend above the roofline.